codepath/android_guides/Streaming-Youtube-Videos-with-YouTubePlayerView.md

 </activity>
 ```

-### Using the YouTubePlayerFragment
+## Using the YouTubePlayerFragment Approach

-Alternatively, rather than `extending YouTubeBaseActivity`, we can use the [YouTubePlayerFragment](https://developers.google.com/youtube/android/player/reference/com/google/android/youtube/player/YouTubePlayerFragment) instead.
+Alternatively instead of the approach outlined above, rather than `extending YouTubeBaseActivity`, we can use the [YouTubePlayerFragment](https://developers.google.com/youtube/android/player/reference/com/google/android/youtube/player/YouTubePlayerFragment) instead.
 First, put the player into your activity using this fragment:

 ```xml
 <fragment